rudberga/CI-MS4-nft/README.md

 > *- "I expect to find a FAQ page, so I can get an answer to the most common questions about the website"*
 >
 > *- "I expect to be able to open the website on any device, so that I will be able to read it on any screen size"*
+>
+> *- "I expect to be able to find where to register an account, so that I will be able to take advantage of benefits"*

 As a shopper: